Why sexual crimes on public transport persist despite stricter enforcement

 When caught, the man sprinted for the station exit, prompting Mr Farhan to jump over the gates and chase him.

-"Without hesitation, I chased after the man and when I caught up with him, he apologised profusely and tried to leave.
-I managed to grab a hold of his wrist and escorted him back to the PSC," he recalled, adding that he and his colleague also obtained details of the incident from the victim and witnesses while waiting for the police.
+"Without hesitation, I chased after the man.
+And when I caught up with him, he apologised profusely and tried to leave.
+I managed to grab a hold of his wrist and escorted him back to the Passenger Service Centre," he recalled, adding that he and his colleague also obtained details of the incident from the victim and witnesses while waiting for the police.

 "My reaction was instinctive as I saw this as part of my duty.
 I feel a sense of responsibility for the well-being of my passengers, especially in moments like these where they look to us for support."